Technical Mistakes Do Not Undo the Transfer

 Irrevocable and Vested in the Minor

 This is the part that sometimes catches people off guard.
 Once you make a UTMA transfer, you cannot take it back.
-The property is "indefeasibly vested" in the minor, meaning the child has a legal right to it that cannot be undone.
+The property is "indefeasibly vested" in the minor.
+This means the child has a legal right to it that cannot be undone.
+These irrevocable gifts to minors under the Uniform Gifts to Minors Act and UTMA work differently from other custodial accounts where parents retain more control.

 A transfer made pursuant to section 14-7659 is irrevocable, and the custodial property is indefeasibly vested in the minor.

-A.R.S. § 14-7661(B)The custodian manages the property and has broad authority under the UTMA, but neither the minor nor the minor's legal representative can override the custodian's powers except as specifically provided in the act.
-This structure gives the custodian flexibility to invest and use the property for the minor's benefit without interference, while ensuring the minor's ownership is secure.
+A.R.S. § 14-7661(B)The custodian manages the property and has broad authority under the UTMA.
+Neither the minor nor the minor's legal representative can override the custodian's powers except as the act specifically provides.
+This structure gives the custodian flexibility to invest and use the property to benefit the child without interference.
+At the same time, the minor's ownership stays secure.